-Mr. Charles Intrieri is a highly experienced and credentialed supply chain professional and is a recognized thought leader and innovator, primarily in the areas of supply chain optimization.
+Charles Intrieri is an experienced supply chain professional and is a recognized thought leader and innovator, primarily in the areas of supply chain optimization.
 In this guest post, he shares his supply chain expertise on how to run a warehouse audit and survey:

 First, look at the inventory: Is it pallets? boxes?
 SKUs?
 No, it is money.
 It is money in a bank.
 The bank must be secure.
 No one should roam the warehouse and take parts for samples/sales unless they notify the warehouse staff.
 It is money they are taking!
 One of the root causes for variations in cycle counting on hand in the warehouse versus on hand in the computer is theft!